tatukynsilehto/tatukynsilehto-devstuff/README.md

 # tatukynsilehto-devstuff
 passion project

-MERN website.
-Direction, scale, goal and everything else is still undecided.
+MERN website which inlcudes games and other apps.